Skip to main content

 Overview

-Use this when you want to isolate the effect of assumptions placed on the node itself, while keeping upstream assumptions active.
+Use this function when you want to isolate the effect of assumptions placed on the node itself, while keeping upstream assumptions active.

 Syntax